And now the most captivating two minutes in television, the latest from the wartime grapevine:

-One hundred professors from Muhlenberg College in Pennsylvania have unanimously passed a resolution condemning the USA Patriot Act for allowing campus police to monitor political activities on campus and allowing them to search students' rooms without notifying the students or the school.
+One hundred professors from Muhlenberg College in Pennsylvania have unanimously passed a resolution condemning the USA Patriot Act (search) for allowing campus police to monitor political activities on campus and allowing them to search students' rooms without notifying the students or the school.

 But the Patriot Act never confers any such authority on campus police.
 Muhlenberg History Professor Anna Adams, who drafted the resolution, admits she has not read the Patriot Act.
 But, she tells the Morning Call newspaper, she has no plans to rewrite the resolution.

 Conservative students at Duke University are complaining that the school has a nearly all-liberal and all-Democratic faculty.
 But the chairman of Duke's philosophy department, for one, suggests the reason his department has so few conservatives is that most conservatives aren't smart enough to get the jobs.

 Robert Brandon says -- "If, as John Stuart Mill said, stupid people are generally conservative, then there are lots of conservatives we will never hire.
 Mill's analysis may [also] go some way towards explaining the power of the Republican Party in our society and the relative scarcity of Republicans in academia."

 — FOX News' Michael Levine contributed to this report